neocotic/europa/CONTRIBUTING.md

 $ npm run ci
 ```

-You must have at least [Node.js](https://nodejs.org) version 4 or newer and [npm](https://npmjs.com) installed version 5
+You must have at least [Node.js](https://nodejs.org) version 12 or newer installed.
-or newer installed.

 Feel free to make use of the `demo.html` to test your changes locally before committing.

 All pull requests should be made to the `develop` branch.

-Don't forget to add your details to the list of [AUTHORS.md](https://github.com/NotNinja/europa/blob/master/AUTHORS.md)
+Don't forget to add your details to the list of [AUTHORS.md](https://github.com/neocotic/europa/blob/master/AUTHORS.md)
 if you want your contribution to be recognized by others.